QiSiyu/CalSim-ANN/README.md

 * MATLAB Deep Learning Toolbox

 ### Introduction
 The MATLAB scripts can read data from xlsx files, normalize data and train ANNs.
-Please refer to matlab_tutorial.pdf in this repository for more detailed instruction.

 There are two different ANN architectures: